tposney/midi-qol/README.md

   * Hooks.call("midi-qol.preItemRoll) - called before the item is rolled.
 If the hook returns false the workflow is aborted.
   * Hooks.call("midi-qol.preambleComplete",workflow) - called after targeting (for AoE items) is complete.
 If the hook returns false the workflow is aborted.
   * Hooks.call("midi-qol.preAttackRoll", workflow) - called immediately before the item attack roll is made.
 If the hook returns false, the roll is aborted.
-  * Hooks.callAll("midi-qol.AttackRollComplete", worfklow) - Called after the attack roll is made and hits are checked, but before damage is rolled.
+  * Hooks.callAll("midi-qol.AttackRollComplete", workflow) - Called after the attack roll is made and hits are checked, but before damage is rolled.
-  * Hookls.callAll("midi-qol.preCheckHits", workflow) - called before checking hits.
+  * Hooks.callAll("midi-qol.preCheckHits", workflow) - called before checking hits.
   *  Hooks.call("midi-qol.preDamageRoll", workflow) - called immediately before the item damage roll is made.
 If the hook returns false, the roll is aborted.
-  * Hooks.callAll("midi-qol.preDamageRollComplete", worfklow) - called before the damage roll processing starts
+  * Hooks.callAll("midi-qol.preDamageRollComplete", workflow) - called before the damage roll processing starts
-  * Hooks.callAll("midi-qol.damageRollComplete", worfklow) - called after damage application is complete.
+  * Hooks.callAll("midi-qol.damageRollComplete", workflow) - called after damage application is complete.
 The targets may not have their hit points updated when this call is made since the hit point update is farmed off to a gm client
-  * Hooks.callAll("midi-qol.preCheckSaves", worfklow) - called before auto checking saving throws
+  * Hooks.callAll("midi-qol.preCheckSaves", workflow) - called before auto checking saving throws
-  * Hooks.callAll("midi-qol.postCheckSaves", worfklow) - called after auto checking saving throws but before displayin who saved.
-Allows modifaction of who did/did not save.
+  * Hooks.callAll("midi-qol.postCheckSaves", workflow) - called after auto checking saving throws but before displaying who saved.
+Allows modification of who did/did not save.
   * Hooks.call("midi-qol.preApplyDynamicEffects", workflow) - called before applying active effects.
 If the call returns false the rest of the workflow is marked complete.
-  *  Hooks.callAll("midi-qol.RollComplete", worfklow); - called after the workflow is completed.
+  *  Hooks.callAll("midi-qol.RollComplete", workflow); - called after the workflow is completed.

 * midi-qol supports a TrapWorkflow, triggered by
 ```
 new MidiQOL.TrapWorkflow(actor, item, [targets], {x:number, y:number})
 ```
-Which will roll the atack/and or damage and apply to the passed targets.
+Which will roll the attack/and or damage and apply to the passed targets.
 If the item has an area template it will be placed at x,y and targets auto selected inside the template.

 Sample DoTrapAttack replacement:
 ```js